Page Reviewed / Updated - Apr. 2015

-This is a Medicaid program for elderly and / or disabled Tennessee residents that require the level of care typically provided in a nursing home but have elected to receive care outside of that environment either in their home, the home of a caregiver or in as assisted living community.
-A wide range of personal care assistance and support services are covered by this program targeting both the person in need of assistance as well as their primary caregivers.
-Most relevantly is personal care provide at home, in adult day care or in assisted living residences.
+This is a Medicaid program for elderly and / or disabled Tennessee residents that require the level of care typically provided in a nursing home and have elected to receive care outside of that environment, either in their home, the home of a caregiver or family member, or in as assisted living community.
+A wide range of personal care assistance and support services are covered, supporting both the person in need of assistance as well as their primary caregivers.
+Personal care services are provided at home, in adult day care, or in assisted living residences.
 Also of great interest is the support of assistive technology, personal emergency response services and minor home modifications to make a home safer and more accessible.

-The word CHOICES in the program's name stems from the fact that some of the services can be “consumer directed”.
+The word CHOICES in the program's name stems from the fact that some of the services can be "consumer directed."
 This means they are offered based on the Medicaid Cash and Counseling model in which participants are provided with the flexibility and choice to self-select their care providers.
-One service which is very popular for self-direction is personal care as friends, neighbors and certain family members can be hired to provide this type of care.
-Family members, with the exception of spouses and legal guardians, can be paid to be caregivers.
+One option that is very popular for self-direction allows the care recipient to employ friends, neighbors and certain family members as caregivers.
+Spouses and legal guardians or individuals who have a Power of Attorney for the elder are not eligible to become paid caregivers through this program.

 This program has qualification criteria regarding the applicant's age, functional ability and financial situation.
 Applicants must be disabled and at least 21 years of age.
-If they are 65 or older, full disability is not required, instead they require the level of care typically provided in nursing homes.
+If they are 65 or older, full disability is not required, instead they should require the level of care typically provided in nursing homes and be "at risk" of moving to a nursing home if they don't receive care.

 Financially, applicants must qualify for Tennessee Medicaid's long term care services.
 To do so, there are income and assets restrictions.
-The 2014 income limit for an individual applicant is $2,163 / month.
-The asset limit is $2,000 in countable assets.
-This excludes certain resources like pre-paid burial plans, wedding rings and one's home and vehicle.
+The 2015 income limit for an individual applicant is $2,199 / month and the individual asset limit is $2,000 in countable assets.
+This excludes certain resources like pre-paid burial plans, wedding rings and one's home and vehicle and includes the value of any checking, savings or investment accounts and certain life insurance policies.

 Applicant's over these limits may still qualify if they are married and their spouse is not applying.
 Under these circumstances, a portion of their joint income and resources can be put in the spouse's name to enable him or her to live independently.
-In 2014, the non-applicant spouse can have $2,931 / month in income and up to $117,240 in countable assets.
-Re-allocation can effectively lower the applicant's income and assets to an acceptable level.
+In 2015, the non-applicant spouse can have $2,981 / month in income and up to $119,220 in countable assets.
+The separation of funds and accounts can effectively lower the applicant's income and assets to an acceptable level.

 Another alternative is to distribute excess income into a pooled or Miller Trust.
 This also can effectively lower income to the eligibility limit.
 Some excess resources can be converted to non-countable assets.
 This process is called Medicaid planning.
 One can learn more here.